Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions: Operator Density and the Squared Commutator

 \section{Operator Density and the Squared Commutator}

-This section provides more details on the relationship between the operator density and the squared commutator.
+In the following, we present more details on the relationship between the operator density and the squared commutator.
 To this end, let us consider the squared commutator, where the operator $\mathcal{W}$ is initially placed at the left edge of the system, and the operator $\mathcal{V}$ at site $r$

 Here, we use $\left\langle\ldots\right\rangle=2^{-N}\Tr\left(\ldots\right)$, which is the expectation value in the infinite temperature ensemble.
 Furthermore, we assume $\mathcal{W}$ and $\mathcal{V}$ to be unitary.
 Let us first consider $r=N$, Eq.\,\eqref{otoc_app} then reads